on this page:

 - Vehicles found in violation of any of the parking policies are subject to ticketing, booting, or towing at any time.

-Resident Freshman Parking Information
+Resident Student Parking Information

 If you have any questions please call the office of Safety and Security at x 2282, or from off-campus - 845-471-1822

 Parking on campus is limited to those vehicles registered with the Office of Safety and Security and for which a Marist College parking permit has been issued.
-Vehicles without permits are subject to towing at the owner's expense.

 Permits issued are valid for the specified lot only.
 Vehicles parked in lots other than their specified lot will be treated as vehicles without permits.
-Students are not permitted to use staff lots even on weekends.
+Resident students are not permitted to use staff lots even on weekends.
 All student vehicles must be registered for each academic year.
 Faculty, administrator and staff permits will be issued upon hiring and reissued as required.
 All permits must be affixed to the driver's side rear seat window.

 Resident Student Permits